nguyen-josh/spotify_regression/README.md

 A panel-data regression study of whether a song's popularity persists across an artist's career, and whether changing your sound after a hit helps or hurts the next release.
-Built in R, this project is as an **inference** problem rather than a prediction problem, with emphasis on **regression to the mean**.
+Built in R, this project is an **inference** problem with emphasis on **regression to the mean**.

 ---